dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### Krzysztofz01.EFCore.QueryFilterBuilder

 Extension for Entity Framework that allows you to create and manage multiple query filters.
+For EF Core: 5.

 [GitHub repository](https://github.com/Krzysztofz01/EFCore.QueryFilterBuilder)